Decathlon/decavision/README.md

 # Image classification

-This repository contains the code that is used to create the decathlonian package published on PyPI.
+This repository contains the code that is used to create the decavision package published on PyPI.
-The package can be found on [PyPI](www.pypi.com) and the documentation [here](https://decathlonian-doc.herokuapp.com/).
+The package can be found on [PyPI](www.pypi.com/decavision) and is compatible with python versions 3.6 and above.

+The complete documentation can be found [here](https://decavision-doc.herokuapp.com/).

 ## Improve the library